 In the previous sections and in [30] we have analyzed the availability and load of general crumbling walls.
-We have also identified what we consider to be the best system within this class of quorum systems, the CWlog system, and analyzed it in detail.
-The CWlog system enjoys the following properties:
+We have also identified what we consider to be the best system within this class of quorum systems, the CWlog system,

 - Small (logarithmic) quorum size. - High availability both for practical universe size and asymptotically. - Flexible, fits many universe sizes. - Provably optimal load and availability among systems with log-sized quorums. - Both the returned quorum size and expected load degrade gracefully as failures occur.